'Please mine more nickel,' Musk urges as Tesla boosts production

 Musk's call for greater nickel mining comes even as prices for battery materials wallow around rock bottom.

-However, traders and analysts say the kinds of volumes Tesla would need are unlikely to make a compelling business case for most miners to invest in increased production, nor are they likely to boost prices.
+However, traders and analysts say the kinds of volumes Tesla would need are unlikely to make a compelling business case for miners to invest in increased production, nor are they likely to boost prices in the medium term.

 Tesla currently sources nickel-cobalt-manganese (NCM) batteries from South Korea's LG Chem Ltd 051910.KS and nickel-cobalt-aluminium (NCA) batteries from Japan's Panasonic Corp 6752.T.